 “Arranging a PJ Day at our office (in honour of my Mum) was such fun.
 Seeing staff in their PJs and onesies was great"

 “On Stay in Bed Day, I’ll stay in bed because I want to – not because I have to.” – Rebecca Patterson.

 The Por family support Stay in Bed Day each year in memory of their precious daughter, Gabriella.

 Over the last eight years, the funds raised by Stay in Bed Day Heroes have helped to support people with mito and their families, as well as fund research into desperately needed treatments and a cure.

 This year, help provide more support and information to Rebecca (read her story above) and the many others affected by mito.

 What is Stay in Bed Day?

 Stay in Bed Day brings together people affected by mitochondrial disease (mito).
-It is an opportunity for those with mito, their loved ones and many others to do two amazing things – raise funds and awareness for people suffering from this little known disease, and fund an exciting research project that aims to identify molecules that may be able to repair defective mitochondria.
+It is an opportunity for those with mito, their loved ones and many others to do two amazing things – raise funds and awareness for people suffering from this little known disease.

 Living with a disease that most people have never heard of adds to the isolation that many sufferers experience.
 One in 200 people may carry the genetic changes that can cause mito, with one in 5000 people suffering from a life-threatening form, making it the second most commonly diagnosed, serious genetic disease after cystic fibrosis.
 Yet, the first time many sufferers hear the term is when their specialist mentions that it could be the cause of their symptoms.